ProjectLibertyLabs/siwf/docs/src/README.md

-# Frequency Access Developer Documentation and Tools
+# Sign In With Frequency Developer Documentation and Tools

 Sign In With Frequency (SIWF) provides documentation and tools to integrate with [Frequency Access](https://frequencyaccess.com), an easy to use custodial social wallet for users on Frequency and other SIWF compatible services.